Project Summary

 Northeast Facade Before and After Renovation

-The total projected cost of the project is approximately $8.9 million.
-In addition to traditional loans, equity, and grants, The Vagabond Group contributed by waiving the developer fee and covering architectural and project management costs.
+The total projected cost of the project is approximately $9.7 million.
+In addition to traditional loans, equity, and grants, The Vagabond Group contributed by deferring the developer fee and covering architectural and project management costs.
 (See funding structure graph below for details.)

 Accessing public funding, even for experienced developers, can involve months of applications and extensive documentation.
 For newer developers, this process can be particularly resource-intensive, and making similar preservation projects financially feasible remains a common challenge across the industry.

-Building 1535 serves as an example of unexpected cost fluctuations in a prolonged phased development.
-This building experienced the most disruption due to the COVID-19 pandemic.
-Supply chain shortages led to sharp increases in construction material costs.
-Although the original estimate for construction was $644,000, final costs rose to nearly $1 million.
+Building 1560 serves as an example of unexpected cost fluctuations in a prolonged phased development.
+Supply chain shortages during COVID19 led to sharp increases in construction material costs.
+Although the original estimate for construction was $760,239.04, final costs rose to nearly $1 million.

-The five highest-cost categories for Building 1535 were drywall, electrical, plumbing, structural work, and windows.
+The five highest-cost categories for Building 1560 were drywall, electrical, plumbing, structural work, and windows.
 Plumbing costs nearly doubled, and window costs increased by more than 50% compared to the original contract.
-Building 1540 was the first to be completed, and the same five categories cost $156,198.45 less than in 1535 (see details below).
-This represents a 74% increase in costs for 1535 compared to 1540.
+Building 1540 and 1560 share the same floorplans.
+Building 1540 was the first to be completed, and 1560 was the last to be completed.
+The same five categories for 1540 cost $238,175.77 less than 1560 (see details below).
+This represents a 112% increase in costs for 1560 compared to 1540.

 Budget shortfalls and additional carrying costs were ultimately borne by the developers.
 For developers with limited access to alternative funding, such overruns can jeopardize project progress.